cormullion/Karnak.jl/docs/src/basics.md

 ## Well-known graphs

-Graphs have been studied for a few centuries, so there are many familar and well-known graphs and types of graph.
+Graphs have been studied for a few centuries, so there are many familiar and well-known graphs and types of graph.

 In a **complete graph**, every vertex is connected to every other vertex.